Michael C. Manazir: Civilian career

 In 2017, Manazir joined The Boeing Company as a Vice President.
 He began in Government Operations as Vice President, Navy Systems, representing Boeing’s products and services with the U.S. Navy leadership.
 Manazir’s role as Vice President of Business Development Lead for Boeing Global Services (BGS) includes working with industry and government leaders to enhance awareness on the roles Boeing can play in the pursuit of national security policy solutions.
 Manazir has played a key role in Boeing’s successful campaign strategies for the F/A-18 Super Hornet, MQ-25 Stingray, and the E-7 Wedgetail.

 Manazir is the Executive Chairman of the National Defense University Foundation.
 He also serves on the boards of The Tailhook Association, the Association of Naval Aviation, and the National Capital Region Navy League.

+Manazir has made various videos explaining his exploits, including on Aircrew Interview and Ward Carroll's YouTube channels.

 Awards and accolades

 Manazir has received various personal and campaign awards including the Navy distinguished Service Medal, six Legions of Merit, the Defense Meritorious Service Medal, two Meritorious Service Medals, and two Strike Flight Air Medals.
-Manazir received the Navy League 1991 Captain "Bug" Roach Golden Paddles Award as CVW-11 Staff LSO for safely recovering an A-6 Intruder with a partially ejected Bombardier/Navigator aboard USS Abraham Lincoln.
+Manazir received the Navy League 1991 Commander "Bug" Roach Golden Paddles Award as CVW-11 Staff LSO for safely recovering an A-6 Intruder with a partially ejected Bombardier/Navigator aboard USS Abraham Lincoln.